Our guide to ethical decision-making

 However, any improper use or abuse of the hotline may be subject to disciplinary actions, including termination, as permitted by law.

 When you call the hotline, you are encouraged (but not required) to provide your name, position and contact details.
-The hotline service provider’s employees will listen, collect the facts you are reporting, prepare a detailed summary of your call, and transfer the report to McCormick's General Counsel (or another McCormick attorney who reports directly to the General Counsel) who will consult the persons mentioned in Section 2.3 below and decide whether an investigation of the report must be conducted.
-In accordance with personal data protection laws, your identity will be treated as confidential information and will only be disclosed to the individuals listed in Section 2.3 (however personal data will not be disclosed to members of the Audit Committee).
+The hotline service provider’s employees will listen, collect the facts you are reporting, prepare a detailed summary of your call, and transfer the report to McCormick's General Counsel (or other appropriate McCormick personnel, including attorneys who report directly to the General Counsel) who will consult the persons mentioned in Section 2.3 below and decide whether an investigation of the report must be conducted.
+In accordance with personal data protection laws, your identity will be treated as confidential information and will only be disclosed to the individuals listed in Section 2.3 (however personal data will not be disclosed to members of the Audit Committee) unless additional disclosures are required under applicable laws.
+Where such additional disclosures are required, we will, if permitted under applicable law, inform you before doing so.
 Any investigation will be conducted with the assistance of such other employees (including the appropriate McCormick affiliate or subsidiary employees), advisors or, audit firms as McCormick deems appropriate, depending on the subject matter of the report.

-Any transfer of data to the United States, including all personal data relating to you and the employee that is the subject of the report that you make through the hotline (the “Subject”), will be governed by appropriate protections for the confidentiality and security of data, such as a data transfer agreement entered into by the appropriate McCormick affiliate or subsidiary and McCormick.
+Any transfer of data to other countries, such as the United States, including all personal data relating to you and the employee that is the subject of the report that you make through the hotline (the “Subject”), will be governed by appropriate protections for the confidentiality and security of data, such as a data transfer agreement entered into by the appropriate McCormick affiliate or subsidiary and McCormick.

 McCormick has contracted with a third party provider in the United States to operate the hotline on its behalf 24 hours a day, 7 days a week.
-The hotline service provider is Safe Harbor Certified to receive and process data in accordance with EU data privacy laws and its staff members are specifically trained to receive and process ethics and compliance related reports from EU Member States.
+The hotline service provider participates in and certifies its compliance with applicable data protection requirements, including the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks, to receive and process data in accordance with applicable data privacy laws and its staff members are specifically trained to receive and process ethics and compliance related reports from applicable countries, including the EU Member States.

-The hotline service provider’s employees will transmit the information collected through your call to McCormick's General Counsel (or another McCormick attorney who reports directly to the General Counsel) who will (i) determine whether an investigation must be conducted, and (ii) share this information with other persons (such other employees or advisors on a “need to know” basis) depending on the nature of the issue(s) reported.
+The hotline service provider’s employees will transmit the information collected through your call to McCormick's General Counsel (or other appropriate McCormick personnel, including attorneys who report directly to the General Counsel) who will (i) determine whether an investigation must be conducted, and (ii) share this information with other persons (such other employees or advisors on a “need to know” basis) depending on the nature of the issue(s) reported.

 For matters within the scope of paragraph 2.1(a) above, McCormick's General Counsel may share the report with the following individuals: